It All Began ...

 animals are no longer put to sleep because shelters are overcrowded.
 It

 is a community where animals are no longer put to sleep because

 they are old or sick.
 It is a community where euthanasia

-is reserved for only animals that are so sick or injured
+is reserved only for animals who are so sick or injured

 that they have no quality of life.

 early 2001, Cynthia began to put her idea into action.
 She